-With an FHA loan on the same $200,000 house, PMI will be a little lower ($137 a month) than the conventional loan.
+With an FHA loan on the same $200,000 house, PMI will be a little lower ($137 a month) than with the conventional loan.
 Before taxes, you would pay $1,148.43 for the conventional loan each month.
 The FHA would be a little less at $1,018.82.
 The upfront mortgage insurance for FHA is rolled back into the loan and the monthly mortgage cost is reduced, she says.

 Viewed side by side, here’s what each loan would look like, before taxes, home insurance, and HOA dues:

 - FHA: $1,018 per month

 After 22% equity attained

 - 3% down conventional: $997 per month